Gigaspaces/xap-docs/site/content/xap/12.2/admin/memory-management-facilities.markdown

 These values represent 400MB difference between the `high_watermark_percentage` and the `low_watermark_percentage` when having 10GB max heap size.
 The above values will make sure the memory manager will not waste memory, but throw `MemoryShortageException` when running in `ALL_IN_CACHE` or evict objects when running in `LRU` cache policy mode when the absolute amount of JVM available memory is low.

-{{% tip %}}
+{{% tip "Tip"%}}
-With large JVM heap size it is recommended to use the CMS Garbage collector.
-This will avoid long Garbage collector pauses.
+With large JVM heap size, it is recommended to use the CMS Garbage collector.
+This will prevent long Garbage collector pauses.
 {{% /tip %}}

 # Memory Manager Activity when Initializing the Space